adarshaacharya/portfolio-v2/content/posts/02-exploring-redux-toolkit/index.md

 date: 2020-11-20
 ---

 I've been using Redux for managing and updating the global state in my React apps for a while.
-Redux makes way easier for managing the gobal state and automatically implements complex performance optimizations, so that your own component only re-renders when the data it needs has actually changed ; the major complaint about the React-Redux is **Boilerplate**. 🍽️
+Redux makes it way easier to manage the gobal state and automatically implements complex performance optimizations, so that your own component only re-renders when the data it needs has actually changed ; the major complaint about the React-Redux is ** boilerplate**. 🍽️

 From configuring store to configuring with redux dev tools and maintaining actions, dispatch and reducers is quite hectic.